How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Checkpoint criteria:

-False breakthrough warning: Revenue jumps 15% in Week 8 due to one large client or seasonal spike, then returns to the ceiling by Week 12.
-That’s not a breakthrough—that’s variance.
-True breakthrough shows consistent growth for 4+ consecutive weeks above the ceiling range.
+False breakthrough warning: If revenue jumps 15% in Week 8 because of one large client or a seasonal spike, then drops back to the old ceiling by Week 12, that is variance, not a true breakthrough.
+True breakthrough shows revenue staying above the former ceiling range for at least four consecutive weeks.

 Pass/fail test:

-Partial: 4-8% increase (breakthrough starting, needs more time)
+Partial: 4–8% increase (breakthrough is starting, needs more time).

 Action 1: Run the one-week ceiling identification

 Tomorrow, block two hours.
-Confirm your plateau exists using the eight-week revenue range test.
-Review your growth trajectory over 24 months.
-Document every solution you’ve tried in the past 90 days.
-This gives you the data for constraint testing.
+Confirm that a plateau actually exists using the eight-week revenue range test, review your growth trajectory over the past 24 months, and document every solution you’ve tried in the last 90 days so you have clear data for constraint testing.

 Action 2: Test all six constraints systematically

-Day 2, block two hours.
-Work through each constraint test: time capacity, pricing model, service model, acquisition, team, and quality.
-Use the validation test: “If I fixed this completely, would revenue break ceiling?”
-Identify THE constraint.
-One constraint only.
+On Day 2, block another two hours to work through each constraint test—time capacity, pricing model, service model, acquisition, team, and quality—using the validation question, “If I fixed this completely, would revenue break the ceiling?” to identify THE single constraint.

 Action 3: Design your specific solution